vonderchild/digital-forensics-lab/Lab 4/README.md

 For example, consider a website with a login page that takes in a username and password.
 Normally, the website would compare the entered credentials against those stored in a database to determine if the user should be granted access.
 If the website's code is vulnerable to SQL injection, an attacker could enter `' OR 1=1--` as their username, which would essentially trick the database into returning all records, bypassing any authentication checks.

-To try it out, head over to [http://127.0.0.1:9090/users.php](http://127.0.0.1:9090/users.php) and it should display a list of users along with an input field that let’s us search for users by their usernames.
+To try it out, head over to [http://127.0.0.1:9090/users.php](http://127.0.0.1:9090/users.php) and it should display a list of users along with an input field that let's us search for users by their usernames.

 To start with the attack and generate logs on the server enter the following payloads in sequence: